tomvit/Feed-Tables/README.md

 Feed tables provide lightweight parsers for Google Spreadsheets data available as a table in cells feed or list feed JSON data formats.
 Feed tables work for both Node.js and a client-side JavaScript.
-Loading the data is out of the scope of this library, the sample code below shows how you can load the data in Node.js and a browser using JSONP.
+Loading the data is out of the scope of this library, the sample code below shows how you can load the data in Node.js and in a browser by using JSONP.
 You can, however, use any other mechanism to access the data including authorization mechanisms.

 ### Spreadsheet data